 In 2010, I began working in a therapeutic group home for foster children with severe behavioral challenges.
 Working with this population helped me learn how to work with individuals who have experienced severe trauma with empathy and transparency.
 I've learned the importance of humor, human resilience, and openness.
-For the past few years, I have been part of a small team that created a Dialectical Behavioral Therapy program that now serves foster kids as well as adults.
+Several years ago, I helped create a DBT program that supports children and adults, which I now oversee.

 In addition to working with teens with behavioral challenges, I spent several years working at a non-profit organization providing counseling to individuals, couples, families, and groups.
 During this time, I worked primarily with adults who wanted to improve their self-esteem, decrease anxiety and depressive symptoms, improve parenting skills, decrease symptoms of Post-Traumatic Stress Disorder, change disordered eating behaviors, establish new relational patterns, and acquire tools to improve overall emotional well-being.